hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_6/epistles_second_series/505_044_sisters.md

 of the Universe, and refuse them not." — So have I given over my life and soul once for all.
 One thing — they are a dry sort of people here — and as to that very few in the whole world are there that are not.
-They do not understand "Mâdhava", the Sweet One.
+They do not understand "Mādhava", the Sweet One.
 They are either intellectual or go after faith cure, table turning, witchcraft, etc., etc. Nowhere have I heard so much about "love, life, and liberty" as in this country, but nowhere is it less understood.
 Here God is either a terror or a